Business Ethernet .... Best Choice For Your Voice/Data Network?

 A smaller business can usually get by with the reliability offered by T1 or bonded T1, but if Ethernet services are offered in your area, it is definitely something that you should look at closely and consider, as it can be an extremely cost effective solution.

 Keep in mind that the Ethernet services being offered here are Carrier Ethernet offerings.
 The term "ethernet" is tossed around by DSL and cable providers but that is not true Ethernet.
 The services offered here are Carrier Ethernet offerings, meaning that the service is a dedicated service offered by the actual carrier, not a shared service being resold on someone else's network.

 This article will arm you with the information you need to make an informed decision on all the flavors of business ethernet.
 Covered will be fast Ethernet, GB Ethernet or Gigabit Ethernet, Metro Ethernet or Metro-E, Ethernet Over Copper, and MPLS Ethernet.

-For our free help finding the best fit business ethernet solution for your requirements simply ask using the quote tool on this page or the home page.
+For our free help finding the best fit business ethernet solution for your requirements simply ask using the Instant Service Quote tool on this page or the home page.